sikopet/blog/posts/lvm.md

         resize2fs /dev/raid1vg/backuplv

-When shrinking, first resize filesystem then shrink the LV.
+NOTE: when shrinking, first resize filesystem then shrink the LV.

+Snapshotting LVs (e.g. for doing backups)

+    lvcreate -L 50G -s -n backuplv-snap raid1vg/backuplv  # should be short-lived or of the same size as source LV

+* in theory `/backup` should by first unmounted to ensure consistency, in practice `etx4` protects us aginst filesystem corruption although we may lose a few of recent data blocks updates (perfectly OK for backup purposes)